blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 - Another Book Al Mujtaba -" The chosen" which contains hadeeth on Ahkam.
 It is now known as Sunan an Nasaee
 - He does lot of repetition
 - Lot of hadeeth found in Nasa’ee is in Shaheehayn

-- D. Imam Tirimidhee
+E. Imam Tirimidhee

 - Aboo Eesa Muhammaad ibnEeasa ibn Saura at Tirimidhee (209 -279 AH)
 - Teachers:
 	- a.
 Ishaaq ibn Raghaway
 	- b.
 Studied under teachers of Imam Bukharee and Muslim
 - Introduced new category: Hasan
 - Scholar of Illal hadeeth
 - He’s able to navigate between Saheeh and Da’eef